 - hold full state licensure, registration, or certification which authorizes practice in the occupation (if required by state or federal law).

-If you currently hold J-1 status (or have held it in the past) it is possible that you may be subject to a "Two-Year Home Physical Presence Requirement."
+If you currently hold J-1 status (or have held it in the past), it is possible that you may be subject to a "Two-Year Home Residency Requirement".
 If you are subject to this requirement, you will not be able to obtain H-1B status until you:

 - return to your home country for two years, or